EpiLink/EpiLink/docs/Rulebooks.md

 **Rules can potentially leak users' identity, and constitute a use of real identities that you should probably indicate in your privacy policy.** Retrieving roles automatically may also hinder the anonymity of your users with regards to other users (e.g. someone may be able to determine who someone is using their roles).
 This, of course, is not an issue if you do not care about the anonymity of your users.

-You must make these points clear to your users.
+You should make these points clear to your users.

 ## The Rulebook itself

 First, see [the rulebooks section of the Maintainer Guide](MaintainerGuide.md#rulebook-configuration) to learn how to tell EpiLink where your rulebook is.
+Note that `rulebook`/`rulebookFile` can only be specified in the `discord` section of the configuration file.

 This section will cover the basics of rulebooks.
 This assumes some knowledge of Kotlin.